FynnGrandke/interview-preparation/good-to-know/react.md

 The virtual DOM (VDOM) is an in-memory representation of the real DOM.
 The representation of an UI is kept in memory and synced with the “real” DOM.

+## Shadow DOM

+The Shadow DOM is a browser technology designed primarily for scoping variables and CSS in web components.